Easy Honey Mustard Glazed Chicken Wings (Made In The Oven)

 Pre-heat the oven to 375℉.

-Separate the wings at the joint and discard the tips.
+If you didn’t buy pre-cut wings, separate them at the joint and discard the tips.

 Dry the wings with paper towel.
+This helps to keep them crispy while they are baking.

 Line a baking sheet with foil.
 While this step is optional, it makes clean up much easier.